 Islamic Law in the News Roundup

 Rochester Institute of Technology professors developed a new board game titled “New Harvest,” which aims at promoting the teaching of comparative religion and religious law.
-The game is part of a larger series on different religious traditions titled “Lost & Found.”
-The many and varied forms of sexual harassment was among the subjects discussed at … Continue reading Islamic Law in the News Roundup
+The game is part of … Continue reading Islamic Law in the News Roundup

-New debates about the use and abuse of Islamic criminal law in Afghanistan
+News Roundup: Debates about the Use and Abuse of Islamic Criminal Law in Afghanistan

-The NYT reports on a radical figure in Afghanistan who uses what mainstream scholars of Islamic law around him call novel and excessively harsh interpretations of Islamic criminal law or “sharī'a” to dole out punishments and gain support from locals who incorrectly think these harsh interpretations have religious or historical precedent.
-This same figure also … Continue reading New debates about the use and abuse of Islamic criminal law in Afghanistan
+The NYT reports on a radical figure in Afghanistan who uses what mainstream scholars of Islamic law around him call novel and excessively harsh interpretations of Islamic criminal law or … Continue reading News Roundup: Debates about the Use and Abuse of Islamic Criminal Law in Afghanistan

 Weekend Scholarship Roundup

-In "Apostasy and Freedom of Religion in Malaysia," Islamic Law & Law of the Muslim World eJournal, Joshua Neoh argues that the constitutional space for the freedom of religion in Malaysia is best carved out by drawing on constitutional law, international law and the common law.
-Heidi Gilchrist explores laws that criminalize dress in Europe … Continue reading Weekend Scholarship Roundup
+In "Apostasy and Freedom of Religion in Malaysia," Islamic Law & Law of the Muslim World eJournal, Joshua Neoh argues that the constitutional space for the freedom of religion in … Continue reading Weekend Scholarship Roundup

 COVID-19 and Islamic Law Roundup

 The Ministry of Justice in the United Arab Emirates launches an online platform for Muslim marriages.
-Morocco’s Supreme Scientific Council issues fatwa allowing the burial of COVID-19 victims without bathing their bodies, as a health precaution for morgue workers.
-Malaysia, Singapore, and Brunei, ban popular Ramadan bazaars and public festivities.
-Pakistan's southern Sindh province bans … Continue reading COVID-19 and Islamic Law Roundup
+Morocco’s Supreme Scientific Council issues fatwa allowing the burial of COVID-19 victims without bathing … Continue reading COVID-19 and Islamic Law Roundup